SrGMC/SrGMC/README.md

 ## About me

-- 💼 Working as a DevOps Engineer at TAIGER
+- 💼 Working as a DevOps Engineer at wefox
+- ✈️ Creator and main developer of [Totepass](http://totepass.com/), a trip planning application
 - 🎓 Graduated in Computer Engineering at Universidad Carlos III de Madrid
 - 💻  Mainly interested in DevOps, SRE and Artificial Inteligence.
 - :penguin: Linux and open-source enthusiast